Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 Disadvantages

-• CT scan should never be done in a pregnant female because of the exposure of radiation risk to the fetus
+• CT scan should never be done in a pregnant female because of the exposure of radiation is a risk to the fetus

-• The dye used in a CT is iodine based and is often a cause of allergy.
-The dye can also lead to kidney failure in individuals with diabetes
+• The dye used in a CT is iodine based and may cause allergies or kidney complications in diabetic patients

 • Unlike adults, CT scan should not be repeated in children because of the repeat radiation exposure